onogee-global/360-elite-logistics/README.md

 This document represents the **final agreed project scope**.

-Any feature not explicitly listed (admin panel, payments, dashboards)
+Any feature not explicitly listed (payments, dashboards, extra modules)
 is considered **out of scope** and requires a separate agreement.